ycai-adi/msdk_yc/Examples/MAX32665/LP_GPIO/README.md

 ## Questions

 ### **What is the minimum operating voltages in active and sleep?**
-We're currently using 1.0V in active and 0.81V in sleep mode.
+We're currently using 1.0V in active (VCOREA) and 0.81V (VCOREB) in sleep mode.

+1.0V (VCOREA) at full speed is okay.
+VCOREB not in use in active mode.
+0.85V (VCOREB) in deep sleep.

 ### **What is the effect of changing the operating voltage in sleep mode?**
+Conserve power by lowering VCOREB in deep sleep.
+Do not raise VCOREB voltage unless VCOREA in soft start.

 ### **Why does the SIMO stop regulating coming into our out of deep sleep?**